m-kovalsky/ModelAutoBuild/README.md

 5.)
 Paste the ModelAutoBuild.cs into the [Advanced Scripting](https://docs.tabulareditor.com/Advanced-Scripting.html#working-with-the-model-object "Advanced Scripting") window within Tabular Editor.

 6.)
-Update the fileName parameter (on the 7th line of code) to be the location and file name of your saved ModelAutoBuild.xlsx file.
-See the example below.
+Update the fileName parameter (on the 7th line of code) to be the location and file name of your saved ModelAutoBuild.xlsx file (see the example below).

 ```C#
 string fileName = @"C:\Desktop\ModelAutoBuild";
 ```

 7.)
 Click the 'Play' button (or press F5).

 After completing Step 7, your model has been created within Tabular Editor.